 Ever wanted to climb the hills faster?
 I bet you have.
-Just like any other rider, you can see the clear benefit of riding faster uphill.
+Like any other rider, you can see the clear benefit of riding faster uphill.

 This post is the first in my series:

 When I make an individual training program, I always consider the race profile.
 What are the decisive points in the race you prepare for?
 Is it a short, steep 500m hill, or is it a long, steady 4km climb?
 It’s essential to keep in mind what kind of hill you want to ride faster because some differences in the physiological requirements will affect your training.

 Some hills require to focus on threshold power, others on VO2 max, anaerobic or sprinting power.
 Of course, body weight and bike weight should always be a part of your planning, but I have to emphasize that it’s not just a question of Watts per Kilogram.
 I will come back to that later.